 “I don’t need to believe I am unlovable”

 We have been deeply conditioned and it takes time to see through and deconstruct our beliefs that we are only our thoughts and experiences.
 It takes time for our body and nervous system to feel safe enough to ease up on hypervigilance and reactivity.
 We need ongoing felt experiences of resting in awareness without being hooked by thoughts.
 It takes time.
 Be patient and kind with yourself.

-I was originally trained in Scott Kiloby’s Living Inquiries, which have now evolved into the Kiloby Inquiries.
+I am a Certified Kiloby Inquiries Facilitator.
+I was originally certified in Scott Kiloby’s Living Inquiries, which have now evolved into the Kiloby Inquiries.
 I use both methods in my sessions with people.